zesty-io/accounts-ui/README.md

 ## Running Locally

-This app requires the Zesty.io platform(`zesty-io/zesty-dev`) to be running and available in order to load data, handle authentication, etc. The app itself can be ran locally with the command:
+This app requires the Zesty.io platform(`zesty-io/zesty-dev`) to be running and available in order to load data, handle authentication, etc. The app itself can be run locally with the command:

     npm start